 So many children have been caught up in the busy-ness and chaos of life that they no longer know how to find their internal power and internal voice.
 Some experts warn that our society may be over-encouraging the development of quick responses and mental multi-tasking in young people at the expense of equally valuable life skills: planning, thinking things through, and predicting the consequences of actions (Bloom, Floyd).
 The children’s brain development is not yet mature enough to offer much help in setting priorities or in weighing that it may not be possible to do all these things.

-Strong sitting is a tool in the form of exercise.
+Strong sitting is a tool in the form of exercise developed by therapeutic foster parent Nancy Thomas of Colorado.
 It is a time to allow refocusing, a shifting of gears, a time allowed to go to the “think within spot”.
 This time can be used to rethink one’s actions, set goals, meditate, plan, pray, develop new ways of behavior, or just to “float” in one’s head.
-It is a time set aside to teach and encourage children to learn to quiet themselves, sit with themselves, and calm themselves.
+It is a time set aside to teach and encourage the child to learn to quiet themselves, sit with themselves, and calm themselves.

 To do strong sitting, the child sits cross-legged, back straight, with hands resting comfortably on his knees.
 The arms will be relaxed, the neck straight with the head facing forward.
 The back must be held straight to allow air to flow to the brain most freely.
 He faces a blank wall.
 Nothing should be moving and the child should not be talking.
 The parent will begin timing the strong sitting after the child is still.
 We work towards one minute per year of age and double this if the child has Attention Deficient Hyperactivity Disorder.
 Yes, children with Attention Deficit Hyperactivity Disorder are very able to do this and in fact, benefit greatly from learning the skill and discipline of this exercise.

 The parent sets up asking the child to do the strong sitting and also when the child is done with it.
-Although it can appear to be similar to a time-out, it is much more active in what it sets up for the child.
+Although it can appear to be similar to a time out, it is much more active in what it sets up for the child.
 It is not used as punitive, although getting to the point where they will do strong sitting when asked may take some intervention on the parent’s part.
-If a child refuses to do 10 minutes of strong sitting, the alternative can be 20 minutes of "weak" sitting, giving the child the choice.
 The exercise can be used as an intervention in disruptive behavior.
-The quiet sitting is time that allows the child to come up with the appropriate responses without the parental suggestions.
+The quiet sitting is time that allows the child to come up with the appropriate responses without parental suggestions.

 Once this skill is learned, it can be implemented in many ways to enhance the child’s well-being.
 It will help the child to develop strategies for better coping mechanisms, teach children to visualize themselves being successful at a task coming up, allow time to re-think certain actions, permit time to back away from chaos and regroup, and enable the child to draw on internal strength and energy.